Accurizing: Determining accuracy

 Determining accuracy is not always a straightforward task, as it depends on a large number of variables.

 Factors affecting accuracy

 The accuracy of a shot relies on many different factors, which can be broken down into three broad categories: the firearm, the cartridge, and the shooter.
 Accurizing generally refers to the processes that are applied to the firearm.
 Techniques relating to producing accurate ammunition are covered in internal and external ballistics, and handloading, and just like accurizing a firearm, the goal is to produce the most consistent possible results.
 The shooter must also be consistent, and this means that the fundamentals of marksmanship have to be followed rigorously; any failure on the part of the shooter to remain focused and consistent can result in a bad shot.
-It's common to use a benchrest or a vise when evaluating ammunition or a weapon for accuracy in order to eliminate human error.
+It's common to use a benchrest or a vise when evaluating ammunition or a weapon for accuracy to eliminate human error.